411h45h1/soundboard/README.md

 - Create, rename, and delete soundboards.
 - Add and remove sounds from boards.
 - Play and stop sounds.
+- Sounds persist across app updates and restarts.

+## Sound Persistence

+The app ensures that sounds persist across app updates by:

+1. Storing sounds in the app's dedicated sound directory
+2. Maintaining metadata of all sounds in AsyncStorage
+3. Validating sound files on app startup and fixing broken references

 ## Prerequisites